Destiny 2: Lightfall: Gameplay

 Lightfall expands on the base Destiny 2 gameplay by adding a new free roam world for the city Neomuna on the planet Neptune.
-Over the course of the year of content for Lightfall will include one new raid, "Root of Nightmares", released on March 10, 2023, two new dungeons, and one returning raid from either the original Destiny (2014) or Destiny 2 that had previously been removed from the game.
+Over the course of the year of content for Lightfall included one new raid, "Root of Nightmares", released on March 10, 2023, two new dungeons, "Ghosts of the Deep" and "Warlord's Ruin" during Seasons 21 and 23, respectively, and one returning raid, "Crota's End", from the original Destiny's (2014) The Dark Below expansion, which was added on September 1, 2023, during Season 22 and is free for all players to access.
+It features the same story as the original, but accounts for differences in Destiny 2, such as gameplay mechanics and Champion enemies, as well as a new starting instance on the Hellmouth on Earth's Moon (players begin the raid in the Hellmouth area like the original, but cannot explore the rest of the Moon beyond this area).
 New and existing story content was expanded with a "Legendary" difficulty similar to that from The Witch Queen (2022), designed to be challenging for single players but with improved rewards for completing.
-Starting with Lightfall and future expansions, previous expansions and their content will no longer be removed from the game and placed in the Destiny Content Vault (DCV), while seasonal content will still continue to be removed and vaulted at the start of each expansion.
+Starting with Lightfall and future expansions, previous expansions and their content is no longer removed from the game and placed in the Destiny Content Vault (DCV), but seasonal content will still continue to be removed and vaulted at the start of each expansion.
 While the other seasonal activities from The Witch Queen were removed with Lightfall, the PsiOps and Heist Battlegrounds activities from Season of the Risen (Season 16) and Season of the Seraph (Season 19), respectively, were added to the Vanguard Ops playlist, and, alongside the Battlegrounds from Season of the Chosen (Season 13), were also made available as Nightfalls and Grandmaster Nightfalls.

 Emperor Calus's Shadow Legion, Cabal warriors that carry the power of the Darkness, and Tormentors, the personal soldiers of the Witness, are new major enemies within Lightfall.
 Cabal Shadow Legion enemies use Pyramid technology to shield themselves in battle.
 Described by Bungie as the "most scary unit [players] have ever fought", Tormentors use giant scythes in battle and can suppress Guardian ability and super usage and even instantly kill Guardians by grabbing them at close range.